yogeshdofficial/reddit2shorts/README.md

 ```
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to rename .env.example to .env add the following

 get from https://www.reddit.com/prefs/apps, set type to personal use script
 `REDDIT_CLIENT_ID`